 Location: 601 Genome Way, Huntsville, AL 35806

-Wells and the Economic Development team work to recruit companies for expansion and relocation; encourage and support entrepreneurs to start and grow biotech companies; connect talented people for collaboration and opportunity; and find creative ways to overcome barriers to success for HudsonAlpha associate companies.
+Wells and the Economic Development team work to recruit companies for expansion and relocation; encourage and support entrepreneurs to start and grow biotech companies; connect talented and driven people for collaboration; and find proven and creative ways to overcome barriers to success for HudsonAlpha associate companies.

-Wells serves on the board of the Business Council of Alabama and is a member of the U.S. Army Community Relations Committee.
+Wells serves as a District Chair and Board Member for the Business Council of Alabama and is a member of the U.S. Army Community Relations Committee.
 He is past chairman of BioAlabama and former board member of the startup incubator BizTech and the Huntsville-Madison County Public Library.
-Prior to joining HudsonAlpha, Wells served as Chief of Staff for U.S. Representative Bud Cramer.
+Prior to joining HudsonAlpha, Mr. Wells led teams in various political, governmental and non-profit organizations in the Southeast, Midwest and Mid-Atlantic regions of the U.S. Notably, Wells served as Chief of Staff for U.S. Representative Robert E. “Bud” Cramer.

 “The founders of HudsonAlpha created a model for biosciences discovery and commercialization like no other.
 I am fortunate to lead and work with a diverse group of talented people as we strive to make HudsonAlpha everything it can be for our state, nation and across the globe.”

 BA, Auburn University